INSRapperswil/segment-routing-ch-content/segment-routing/content/english/ins/about-us/yannick-zwicker.md

 image: "images/ins/about-us/yannick-zwicker.jpg"
 # meta description
 description: ""
+# weight determines the order in which the team members are listed in the about us page
 weight: 3
 email: "yannick.zwicker@ost.ch"
 function:
   - "Network Engineer"
+academicTitle: "BSc.
+FHO in Computer Science"
 fieldOfActivity:
   - "CCNA Instructor"
   - "Security Operations"